gnostichumor/ical-oops/README.md

 2. Navigate to the directory: `cd ical-undo`
 3. Install the package: `pip install .`
 4. Use the CLI: `ical-oops input.ics output.ics`

-This tool is a simple CLI that takes an iCal file as input and outputs a new iCal file with the same events but with the STATUS:CANCELLED property added to each event.

-Adding STATUS:CANCELLED to each event in the ical file will allow you to import it into your calendar and it will mark each event as cancelled.

-This is useful if you have a large number of events in your calendar and you want to mark them as cancelled.
-For example, if you accidentally import a calendar file with a large number of events, you can use this tool to mark them as cancelled.

 ## License